 Yes, in the most disastrous of results, his gammy knee had given way yet again while having a gentle kick around with his teammates on the ground before the start of the game.
 “This was a grave misfortune,” wrote The Australasian, “not alone for Calleson but for his club, who reckoned upon having his fine services in the important games that still remain to be played before the premiership is decided.”

-George Calleson played only 34 games (for seven goals) with Collingwood.
+George Callesen played only 34 games (for seven goals) with Collingwood.
 If not for the succession of knee injuries that cruelly derailed his career, he would surely have played many more.

 – Michael Roberts